-(a) In case of conflict between a standard term and a term which is not a standard term the latter prevails.
+(a) If and to the extent that a standard term is in conflict with a term which is not a standard term, the latter prevails.

 (b) Where both parties use standard terms and reach agreement except on those terms, a contract is concluded on the basis of the agreed terms and of any standard terms which are common in substance.